EFTEC/dBug/README.md

 * Adding use to classes.
 * Removed unused variables and fields.
 * Refactored some methods and some for are converted into foreach.
+* docs and examples removed from non-dev installation (.gitattributes)

 Usage: